gooddata/gooddata-ui/docs/pivot_table_component.md

 ## Totals

-Defining aggregation with the ```totals``` prop adds one or more fixed rows below the table with aggregated measure data.
+Defining aggregation with the ```totals``` prop adds one or more fixed rows below the table with the aggregated measure data.

-Supported aggregation functions:
+The following are the supported aggregation functions:
 * sum
 * count
 * average